-16. Do the laws in your jurisdiction require or recommend employee training?
+17. Do the laws in your jurisdiction require or recommend employee training?
 If so, please describe these training requirements.

-No training is required or recommended.
-This being said, employees act under the company's responsibility, making the training very much recommended.
+No training is required.
+This being said, since employees act under the company's responsibility, making the training very much recommended.

-17. Do the laws in your jurisdiction require businesses to providing notice to individuals of their processing activities?
+18. Do the laws in your jurisdiction require businesses to provide notice to data subjects of their processing activities?
 If so, please describe these notice requirements (e.g., posting an online privacy notice).

-The Data Protection Law requires businesses (controllers) to provide data subjects with a notice including the following information in the documents serving the collection of personal data:
+The Data Protection Law requires businesses (data controllers) to provide data subjects with an information notice including required information such as the identity of the data controller, the purpose of the processing or the retention period.